pisagatos/youtube-playlist-sorter/README.md

 ### Debugging

-Open devtools on the Playlist Sorter app tab.
+Open devtools on the YouTube Tools app tab.

 ### Building a new version